agsup/quartz/content/notes/Spring 2023/World Christian/The Work of the Spirit in Acts.md

+---
-# The Work of the Spirit in Acts
+title: The Work of the Spirit in Acts
+enableToc: false
+enableLinkPreview: true
+---

 > He loves Thee too little, who lives anything together with Thee, which he loves not for thy sake
 >